parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

     It attempts to write nbyte bytes of data to the file referenced by the descriptor fildes from the buffer printed by the buf.
     It assumes that the buffer buf holds at least nbyte bytes.
     When it attempts to write past the end of the file, the file is automatically extended to hold additional bytes.
-    In this case, it attempts to write as bytes as possible(i.e., to fill up the entire space that is left).
+    In this case, it attempts to write as many bytes as possible(i.e., to fill up the entire space that is left).
     Upon successful completion, the number of bytes that were actually written is returned.
     This number could be smaller that nbyte when the disk runs out of space(when writing to a full disk, the function returns 0).
     It returns -1 on failure when the file descriptor fildes isn't valid.
-    It implicitely increments the file pointer by the number of bytes that were actually written.
+    It implicitely increments the file pointer by the number of bytes that were actually written. int fs_write(int fildes, void* buf, size_t nbyte){
+	if(all bytes of the file have not been filled && fildes >= 0 && nbyte != maximum_file_size){
+		keep writing to the file
+		update its entry in the FAT
+		update its information in the meta-information file return 0;
+	}
+	else{
+		return -1;
+	}
+}
 - int fs_lseek(int fildes, off_t offset);
     It will have its own fs_lseek.c file.
 (For organization purposes) It sets the file pointer(the offset used for read and write operations) associated with the file descriptor fildes to the argument offset.